 It is also known as CPTED (pronounced ‘sep-ted’), which is an acronym for Crime Prevention Through Environmental Design.
 It is based on the theory that “the proper design and effective use of the built environment can lead to a reduction in the fear and incidence of crime, and an improvement in the quality of life”.

 Designing out Graffiti

-Designing out Graffiti is about applying CPTED principles with graffiti reduction in mind.
-The Graffiti Team has developed a resource which provides information on Designing out Graffiti through landscaping, lighting & surveillance and protective coatings.
-Click to download the Designing out Graffiti brochure.
+Designing out Graffiti is about applying CPTED principles with graffiti reduction and prevention in mind.
+The WA Police Force Graffiti Team has developed an information resource for community members and asset owners on how to apply these principles to Design out Graffiti.
+Click here to download the Designing out Graffiti booklet.

 For more information on Designing out Crime click on the following links:

-Information on new innovations in graffiti prevention is available to assist local councils keep current in preventing graffiti.
+Information on new innocations in graffiti prevention is available to assist local councils keep current in preventing graffiti.
 View New Innovations for contemporary prevention ideas.

 Urban art can be an effective graffiti prevention strategy, if undertaken at a graffiti hotspot location with appropriate approvals and community consultation.
 Click Urban Art to read more.

 Graffiti Management Toolkit